atuljalu/Notes/README.md

 Offline First: All functionality works without an internet connection.

-Local Storage: Notes are stored directly on your device (using AsyncStorage, SQLite, or equivalent local persistence).
+Local Storage: Notes are stored directly on your device (AsyncStorage).

 Cross-Platform: Built for both iOS and Android using React Native.